mazenabid/ClinicalManagementSystem-Java/testing.md

 ### 3.3 Final Solution

 #### Explanation of Final Solution Superiority
-This solution stands out due to its comprehensive integration of user roles, intuitive interface, and extensive feature set tailored to meet the needs of a clinical management system.
+This solution stands out due to its comprehensive integration of user roles, simple interface, and extensive feature set to meet the needs of a clinical management system.
 Below is a comparison table highlighting key aspects where this solution excels over alternative solutions.

 | Feature                    | This Solution                                             | Other Solutions                                          |
 |----------------------------|-----------------------------------------------------------|----------------------------------------------------------|